 the reserve means class A reserve no. 11648 comprising the whole of Barrow Island that is reserved under the LA Act section 41 for the purpose of conservation of flora and fauna.

-[Section 3 amended by No. 24 of 2013 s.
+[Section 3 amended: No. 24 of 2013 s.
 5.]

-4. Notes not part of the law
+4. Notes not part of Act

 Notes in this Act are provided to assist understanding and do not form part of the Act.